EdAlegrid/m2m-api/Readme.md

   // or use the shorthand api below which is the same as above

   server.get(path, (data) => {
-    // set logic for the current path
-    // send a response
     data.send(response);
   });

   // set a POST method resource
   server.setHttpPost(path, (data) => {
-    // set logic for the current path
+    // add application logic for the current http POST path

-    // the data.body property is the payload from client
+    // the data.body property is the payload from the client data.body;
-    // you can use it for whatever purposes in your application logic data.body;
     // send a response
     data.send(response);